Linoleum

 It was a few years ago that I first heard that cover and now it's playing in my camper as I'm in the depths of the myth.

-He is in every grain and I don’t wonder anymore.
-It’s he inside my head.
+He's in every grain and I don't wonder anymore--it’s he inside my head.

 Here is a link to a YouTube video of Brian and Jared covering Linoleum.